 Emergency and Critical Care Veterinarian

-Emergency and critical care veterinarians are specialists with advanced training in emergency medicine.
+Emergency and critical care veterinarians are specialists with advanced training in emergency medicine for animals.
+They're trained to perform life-saving interventions for emergency situations and critical illnesses in pets.

 Emergency and critical care veterinarians are board certified to perform emergency procedures and monitor the recovery process.
 Routine duties for an emergency and critical care veterinarian in private practice include evaluating traumatic injuries, performing surgical procedures, evaluating diagnostic tests, compiling detailed case reports, supervising intensive care units, overseeing veterinary technicians or other support staff, and providing specialty consultations on referral cases.